ANSWERED ON THIS PAGE:

-According to the PMD Act, manufacturing facilities are subject to a QMS conformity assessment as part of the Japanese registration process.
+According to the PMD Act, manufacturing facilities are subject to a QMS conformity investigation as part of the Japanese registration process.
 QMS conformity assessments are conducted by the Pharmaceuticals and Medical Devices Agency (PMDA) or a Registered Certification Body (RCB).
-Foreign manufacturers that have chosen the Foreign Special Approval System route and hold pre-market approvals (Shonin) or certifications (Ninsho) will undergo QMS conformity assessments.
-Foreign manufacturers must appoint a Designated Marketing Authorization Holder (D-MAH) to represent them in Japan.
+Foreign manufacturers will undergo QMS conformity investigation with involved license holders, including Marketing Authorization Holder (D-MAH), and others.

 We can assist with Ordinance 169 compliance in Japan

 Emergo understands how the QMS requirements in Japan, Europe, Korea, Canada, and the US overlap and differ from one another.
 Armed with this insight, we can assist you in meeting Japan's quality system requirements so you can begin the process of obtaining certification from a RCB or the PMDA.
 We will:

 - Review your quality manual and prepare a gap analysis with references to the appropriate clauses of Ordinance #169.